 Most gamblers push this fact out of their minds when they’re playing, but the reality is the ‘house’ otherwise known as the casino or betting site will always have an advantage over we the players.
 This is called the house edge, and it is the reason why many gambling businesses are still viable in such trying economies.
 For those of you who have never even contemplated this, and you’re now considering it to be unfair.
 Think about the fact that your favourite gaming site is a business, so they need to take in more money than they pay out to make a profit.

 Despite this there needs to be a level of fairness and transparency, as such, every site and game has Random Number Generators (RNG) coded into the background.
 Yes this favours the casino, but it also means that the site does not control when a win will happen and to which player.
 So in reality it means you can have good days and bad days, but you know that the results are legitimate.

-If you’re wondering why you even bother gambling, then it’s worth adding that some players have won quite often, and we know of people who have received life changing amounts.
+If you’re wondering why you even bother gambling, then it’s worth adding that some players have won quite often, and others just enjoy playing.
 The crux of it is, if no one won, then people simply wouldn’t play, so there is always the chance of a win.
 By understanding what the house edge is and how to play it, you can reduce the impact.
 So here is the casino house edge UK explained, with a few tips on making it work in your favour.

 Understanding the Casino House Edge

 Within the introduction we have delved a little into what a house edge is, but just to clarify it means that the casino will always have better odds than you the player.
 Some gamblers and sites use the term house edge advantage, but usually this means the same thing.
 If you were to look at a house edge then you will see that its actually a small percentage.
 It’s when you work it out in the long term that you can see the casino will receive more wins and as such they have to pay out less.